balwinderSingh1989/androidBestLocationTracker/README.md

                   shouldFetchWhenInBackground(fetchAggresively = true, lifecycle)

                   /**
-                  NOTE : fetchAggresively true if you need location in background faster than android default (which is few times in a hour). when this is TRUE : for android API  < 31, location will be fetched by foreground service and for above lib will use workmanger
+                  NOTE :SET  fetchAggresively true if you need location in background faster than android default (which is few times in a hour). when this is TRUE : for android API  < 31, location will be fetched by foreground service and for above lib will use workmanger

                   REMEMBER : You would need permission <uses-permission android:name="android.permission.ACCESS_BACKGROUND_LOCATION" /> to fecth location in background for Adnroid 10 and above

+                  lifecycle  = set this to activity as lib would use this lifecycle to bind the foreground service and would start the service once the activity is not visible
+                  (i.e activity is in background)

                   **/

                   startListeningForLocationChanges(object : LocationChangesListener {